-A light wind swept over the corn, and all nature laughed in the sunshine.”
+A light wind swept over the corn, and all nature laughed in the sunshine.Anne Bronte

-In the height of summer, under a cornflower blue sky filled with cotton-ball clouds, and the smell of grilled meat fills the air.
-Children are laughing and playing in the creek, and the adults are setting up the picnic tables with red solo cups and paper plates.
+In the height of summer, under a cornflower blue sky filled with cotton-ball clouds, the smell of grilled meat fills the air.
+Children are laughing and playing in the creek, and the adults are setting up the picnic tables with checkered table cloths, red solo cups and paper plates.

 History of Corn On The Cob Day

 In any case, almost every type of corn can be prepared into corn on the cob through various methods of preparation, and each brings its own combination of tastes and flavors.
-You’ll never want for delicious meals and fantastic flavors if you add a little corn on the cob to it.
-Corn On The Cob Day is your opportunity to try a dozen flavors and gorge yourself on delicious corn on the cob.
+There is no limit to the delicious meals and fantastic flavors when a little corn on the cob is added to the table.

 How To Celebrate Corn On The Cob Day